 Ready to explore some layout options?
 We’ve designed 3 layouts for this 8×8 bedroom to help you explore all the possibilities this small space can offer!

 Layout Idea #1: Maximizing Storage Options

 This layout is great for someone who wants to maximize their storage options.
 A storage bench and 5-drawer dresser, along with underbed storage, offers plenty of space for stashing and organizing, despite this room’s small footprint.

 See more small space storage options!

-Open up your walkways.
 Despite a lot of function being packed into this small space, the bedroom itself doesn’t feel over-full.
 That’s because we’ve kept walkways open.
 We positioned the full-size bed in the corner, leaving an “L-shaped” amount of floor space open—keeping an open path from the bedroom door to both the closet and balcony door.

-Make the most of vertical space.
 In a small space, it’s essential to work up, not out.
 That means taking up less floor space and more wall space.

 - The tall dresser adds ample clothing storage without taking up too much floor space, and a floating shelf above gives an additional surface for decor.

 - Hanging a swivel sconce above the bed offers bedside lighting without the need for a stationary nightstand.

 - And the hooks above the bench (which doubles as seating and concealed storage) are a great place to hang scarves, hats, bags, keys, and more.